-The Chairman of the Board reviews each Director's individual performance annually.
+The CoB reviews each Director's individual performance annually.
+The CoB engaged with each director during 2020.
 The CEO's performance is reviewed on a semi-annual basis.
-The review involves assessing progress against agreed objectives that were developed for the year.
+The CEO review involves assessing progress against agreed criteria that are consistent year on year and those particular objectives which were developed for the 2020 year.
 The objectives include corporate and personal objectives that are measurable.
 Performance assessment is stated in greater detail in the Remuneration Report.
-The CEO performance reviews were conducted for 2017 in accordance with the disclosed process.
+The 2020 CEO performance reviews were conducted in accordance with the disclosed process.